linebender/linebender.github.io/content/blog/2026-04-09-tmil-25/index.md

 ### Subduction

-It's long been clear there is value in more fully exploiting system compositor capabilites, but it's a hard problem and Linebender projects have so far just been using plain windows and swapchains.
+It's long been clear there is value in more fully exploiting system compositor capabilities, but it's a hard problem and Linebender projects have so far just been using plain windows and swapchains.
 I've had a blog post stuck in rough draft for over four years — [How to think about the compositor in 2022](https://github.com/raphlinus/raphlinus.github.io/issues/77).
 Compositor integration is needed for efficient video playback, and is also the best way to stitch native widgets into a GPU-accelerated rendering surface.
 Bruce Mitchener got tired of waiting and has started the [subduction](https://github.com/forest-rs/subduction) crate, with compelling examples.